-18 Sharing of Register information
+17 Sharing of Register information

-18.1 CLD Standards Council data processing procedures
+17.1 CLD Standards Council data processing procedures

-- 18.1.1 The CLD Standards Council will hold and process the register of members and registration application details in accordance with EU General Data protection guidelines. - 18.1.2 How data is held: The data will be held predominantly in the i-develop online system database, however elements may also be held in email correspondence and data reports extracted from the i-develop database.
+- 17.1.1 The CLD Standards Council will hold and process the register of members and registration application details in accordance with EU General Data protection guidelines. - 17.1.2 How data is held: The data will be held predominantly in the i-develop online system database, however elements may also be held in email correspondence and data reports extracted from the i-develop database.
 All of these are within secure Scottish Government systems.

-18.1.3 Who can see application and registration information:
+17.1.3 Who can see application and registration information:

 The processing of a registration application will entail the detail of the application information being reviewed by CLD Standards Council Staff team members and may also be shared with members of the registration committee.
-For the processing of Individual Recognition Requests this may include the email and telephone number to permit an IRP interview to be arranged.

-18.1.4 Who will Registration Status information be shared with:
+17.1.4 Who will Registration Status information be shared with:

-- Any member of the public will be able to enquire about the Registration status^{8} of a named individual.
+- Any member of the public will be able to enquire about the Registration status7 of a named individual.
 A facility will be made available by the CLD Standards Council to allow an enquiry to be made.
 This facility may initially be by email but may be provided through an on line search facility. - Registration information will be analysed and these statistical analyses may be published.
-These analyses will be anonymised so that they do not identify or allow identification of individuals. - 18.1.5 Members will be notified of any significant change to these procedures.
+These analyses will be anonymised so that they do not identify or allow identification of individuals. - 17.1.5 Members will be notified of any significant change to these procedures.

-18.2 Data sharing permission from the applicant
+17.2 Data sharing permission from the applicant